Marchccc/randomkey-chrome/README.md

 *Randomkey is a web browser extension to help generates a random password and stores it in a table.*

 <a href="https://github.com/Marchccc/randomkey-chrome"><img width="300" alt="Chrome 插件截图" src="./screen.png" /></a>

+Note: The project code is generated from chatGPT.
+If anyone else uses this extension, I will optimize the code and add features.